Masamichi Hayashi

-Masamichi Hayashi (林　誠道, Hayashi Masamichi) is a Japanese footballer who plays for JEF United Chiba.
+Masamichi Hayashi (林　誠道, Hayashi Masamichi) is a Japanese footballer who plays for J2 League club FC Imabari, on loan from JEF United Chiba.

 Career

 On 16 January 2015, Hayashi was announced at Gainare Tottori.
 On 12 September 2019, Hayashi won the J3 Best Goal of the Month award for August 2019, for his goal against FC Tokyo U-23.
 He won the J3 MVP of the Month award in October 2019.
 He finished the 2019 season with 11 goals.

 After five seasons in Tottori, Hayashi signed with newly-promoted FC Imabari in January 2020.
 He made his league debut against FC Gifu on 27 June 2020.
 Hayashi scored his first league goal against Kagoshima United on 11 July 2020, scoring in the 85th minute.

 On 25 December 2020, Hayashi was announced at Montedio Yamagata.
 He made his league debut against Machida Zelvia on 28 February 2021.
 Hayashi scored his first league goal against Thespa Gunma on 1 May 2021, scoring in the 48th minute.

 On 30 December 2021, Hayashi was announced at Zweigen Kanazawa.
 He made his league debut against Tokushima Vortis on 19 February 2022.
 Hayashi scored his first league goal against Machida Zelvia on 6 March 2022, scoring in the 21st minute.

 On 30 December 2023, Hayashi was announced at JEF United Chiba.
 He made his league debut against Blaublitz Akita on 21 April 2024.
 On 30 December 2024, his contract with the club was extended for the 2025 season.